HRosser15/HRosser15/README.md

 <h3 align="center">As a senior Software Engineering student, I have a versatile skill set and a passion for diverse development.
 Open to exploring opportunities in various programming domains.</h3>

 - I’m a 4th year Software Engineering student at KSU, graduating Spring 2024.
-- I’m currently working on **Video Difference Detection** using computer vision and a **Full Stack Accounting Website**.
+- I’m currently working on **Video Difference Detection** using computer vision and a **Full Stack Accounting Website** using React and Spring Boot.
-- Actively pursuing proficiency in Docker, Kubernetes, and Vagrant.
+- Actively pursuing proficiency in Pandas, Numpy, and VBA.
 - Enthusiastic about learning new technologies and methodologies to tackle diverse and challenging projects.